-Since our inception in 2012, we have funded our operations primarily through the issuance of common and preferred stock, issuance of pre-funded warrants to purchase common stock, upfront fees and milestone payments from the Research, Development and License Agreement with Bayer (Bayer License Agreement) that terminated in 2022 and the A&R Commercialization Agreement and the sale of our manufacturing facility located in Thousand Oaks, California (ATOM Facility) to FDB in 2022.
+Since our inception in 2012, we have funded our operations primarily through the issuance of common and preferred stock, issuance of pre-funded warrants to purchase common stock, upfront fees and milestone payments from the Research, Development and License Agreement with Bayer and the A&R Commercialization Agreement and the sale of the ATOM Facility to FDB in 2022.

-In the past three years, we have entered into two separate sales agreements with Cowen and Company, LLC (Cowen): in November 2021 (2021 ATM Facility) and in November 2023 (2023 ATM Facility).
+In the past four years, we have entered into two separate sales agreements with Cowen and Company, LLC (Cowen): in November 2021 (2021 ATM Facility) and in November 2023 (2023 ATM Facility).
 Each ATM facility provides or provided for the sale, in our sole discretion, of shares of our common stock having an aggregate offering price of up to \$100.0 million, through Cowen, as our sales agent.
-We filed a registration statement on Form S-3 registering the offer and sale of these shares under the Securities Act (the 2023 Registration Statement).
+We filed a registration statement on Form S-3 registering the offer and sale of these shares under the Securities Act (2023 Registration Statement).
 Upon the effectiveness of the 2023 Registration Statement, the 2021 ATM Facility was terminated, and no further sales can be made under the 2021 ATM Facility.
 The issuance and sale of these shares by us pursuant to the ATM facilities are deemed "at the market" offerings defined in Rule 415 under the Securities Act of 1933, as amended (Securities Act), and were registered under the Securities Act.
 Commissions of up to 3.0% are due on the gross sales proceeds of the common stock sold under each ATM facility.